lightning/bolts/03-transactions.md

 explicitly allowed.
 The signature will indicate which variant has been used.

-It is assumed that `dust_limit_satoshis` is greater than the funding
+There will be at least one output if `dust_limit_satoshis` is greater than twice the funding amount.

 ## Fees